WebexCC-SA/LAB-2334/docs/Lab2.md

     guiding the AI Agent by providing sample inputs that illustrate what user responses might look like.
 This can improve the agent’s ability to recognize and extract the correct values from user interactions.
+    Ex:- In the image shown below, the example used is 14082221111, and is a fake phone number.
+The example can be fake data, as it is used to illustrate the format of the phone number to the AI Agent.

 4. Click **Add** once you’re done and you’ll see the Entity appear in the list as follows:

     <img src="../assets/L2newImages/media/image48.png"
-    style="width:4.61997in;height:3.20909in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

     <img src="../assets/L2newImages/media/image49.png"
-    style="width:6.26806in;height:1.07292in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A close up of a white envelope AI-generated content may be incorrect." />

-5. We will now add a second entity to pass the action name which will be used in the action flow to branch accordingly.
+5. We will now add a second entity to pass the action name.
+The actionName is used in all action flow to branch to different actions that needs to be executed.
    Click on +New input entity to add a new entity.

     <img src="../assets/L2newImages/media/image50.png"
-    style="width:6.26806in;height:1.25556in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

 6. Set the Entity Name to “actionName” (Note:- pay attention to case sensitiveness).

     <img src="../assets/L2newImages/media/image51.png"
-    style="width:6.26806in;height:5.175in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

 7. Set the Entity Type to String.